naturemed/naturemed.github.io/index.md

 ---
-title: "NMI EPA Manual Homepage"
+title: "INM EPA Manual Homepage"
 keywords:
 tags:
 sidebar: nmi_home_sidebar
 permalink: index.html
 summary: homepage preview.
+toc: false
 ---

-Welcome!
-This is a WIP resource.
+## Welcome!
+### This is a WIP site for building and previewing Entrustable Professional Activities (EPA) for The Institute for Natural Medicine (INM).

 The Institute for Natural Medicine is a non-profit 501(c)(3) organization, in collaboration with the [American Association of Naturopathic Physicians](https://naturopathic.org/).
 Our mission is to transform healthcare in America by increasing public awareness of naturopathic medicine and access to naturopathic doctors for patients.